vuetifyjs/vuetify/packages/docs/src/pages/en/components/overlays.md

 `scroll-strategy="block"`

 Scrolling is blocked while the overlay is active, and the scrollbar is hidden.
+If `contained` is also set, scrolling will only be blocked up to the overlay's [`offsetParent`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/offsetParent).

 <example file="v-overlay/scroll-block" />